Passer au contenu

 Execution

-1. Hang with your arms outstretched in an L-sit
+1. Hang with straight arms in an L-Sit position.

-2. Engage your abs to pull your feet up toward the bar.
+2. Engage your abs to bring your feet up to the bar.

-3. Touch the bar with your toes, then slowly lower yourself back down.
+3. Touch the bar with your toes, then slowly lower your legs.

-5. Control the descent to maintain core tension.
+5. Control the descent to maintain abdominal tension.

-Fix your gaze on a point in front of you and engage your abs before each rep.
+Fix your gaze on a point in front of you and engage your abs before each repetition.

 Muscles worked